iterative/katacoda-scenarios/basics/caching/step4.md

    `tree -a`{{execute}}

-   The command `dvc commit` does two things: saves the latest version of `file2.txt` to cache (which has not change, so nothing to save), and updates the file `file2.txt.dvc`.
+   The command `dvc commit` does two things: saves the latest version of `file2.txt` to cache (which has not changed, so nothing to save), and updates the file `file2.txt.dvc`.
 The second step fixes our discrepancy with the checksum.